m00nlight/m00nlight.github.io/_posts/2015-05-16-why-cant-the-existing-machine-learning-approach-bring-to-us-real-ai.md

 not rely on improving the algorithm performance by thinking more and more features.

+# Parameter tuning

+Machine learning algorithms normally come up with a lot of parameters, and these parameter can affect the performance of the learning algorithm quite a lot(up to %2 with my experience on the hackerrank problems).

+Although parameter tuning can be done using some automatic methods, it actually requires some insight of the data by our human to find the right tuning direction.
+And parameter tuning is time consuming, and the parameters tunned on one dataset maybe produce poor result on another dataset, which is true most of the time.

 # Different learning algorithms have large gaps in result

 Even with the same features, different machine learning algorithm can